calebbarton1/ClutterBug/README.md

 # ClutterBug

+ClutterBug is a tool for Unity that places given environmental (or clutter) objects in a game randomly.
+Unlike other environmental "painting" tools, ClutterBug has hierarchal node system to give order to the random generation.

 If you have any questions contact me at caleb.barton@hotmail.com

-If you find any bugs please notify me using the Github report system.
+Report any bugs please notify me using the Github report system.

 # System Rquirements